Introduction

 • Supervision of hygiene: schedule for cleaning and disinfection, supervision by an independent expert;

-• Storage and disposal of waste: waste must not have the chance to contaminate food and drinking , good rules regarding cleaning and disinfection of waste containers and storage areas;
+• and disposal of waste: waste must not have the chance to contaminate food and drinking , good rules regarding cleaning and disinfection of waste containers and storage areas;

 • Pets: should be kept out;